Best Tempered Glass Screen Protectors for iPhone 7

 Each screen protector is designed to keep out sweat and moisture, along with preventing streaks and oil residue from fingerprints to keep your new iPhone 7 looking clean.

-Zagg Sapphire Defense
+InvisibileShield Sapphire Defense

-With seven times more shatterproof protection than an unprotected screen, a smudge-resistant coating, and ultra HD-level transparency, the Zagg Sapphire Defense is a sleek and reliable option if you're looking to protect your iPhone 7.
+With seven times more shatterproof protection than an unprotected screen, a smudge-resistant coating, and ultra HD-level transparency, the InvisibleShield Sapphire Defense is a sleek and reliable option if you're looking to protect your iPhone 7.

 The Sapphire Defense features drop-proof technology that helps absorb and cushion your iPhone's screen from accidental drops or falls.
 The protector is also infused with Sapphire crystals for protection against deep scratches.

-Plus, by using Zagg's patented EZ Apply tabs, you won't ever have to worry about any air-bubbles ruining the smoothness of your screen!
+Plus, by using InvisibleShield's patented EZ Apply tabs, you won't ever have to worry about any air-bubbles ruining the smoothness of your screen!
+The company recently launched the InvisibleShield Screen Guarantee Plan which includes Sapphire Defense as well as $100 towards a screen repair should your screen shatter with Sapphire Defense installed.

 BodyGuardz premium glass screen protector